Hey! I’m Domanique, the website strategist, SEO nerd, and founder of The Rebrand Lab.

 More Than Just Building Pages

 Speaking of project management, a seasoned designer doesn't just build your website, they run your project.
 From onboarding and strategy to timelines and revisions, the experience should be smooth, clear, and communicative.
 You're not left wondering "what's next?" or chasing them down for updates.
-Many have project management systems or virtual assistants supporting the project behind the scenes.
+In fact, many seasoned designers have project management systems or virtual assistants supporting the project behind the scenes.

 On the other hand, lower-cost designers often don’t have a streamlined process yet, which can leave you chasing down project updates and constantly wondering what happens next.